marktriggs/archivesspace-wiki/Home.md

 ## [[Quick Start]]

 Run a test version with an embedded database.
+For versions 0.4.1 and earlier, see [[Quick start (0.4.1 and earlier)]].

 ## Other Deployment Options